Event-AHU/OpenEvTracking/APMTrack/README.md

   <img width="90%" src="./figures/framework.jpg">
 </p>

-An overview of our proposed Amplitude–Phase attention and Motion-guided sparsification framework for efficient RGB-Event tracking, called APMTrack.
+An overview of our proposed **A**mplitude–**P**hase attention and **M**otion-guided sparsification framework for efficient RGB-Event tracking, called APMTrack.
 Specifically, RGB and event inputs are first decoupled into amplitude and phase in the frequency domain, allowing high-frequency event information to enhance RGB modality via amplitude and phase attention.
 The event encoder extracts motion cues, which are refined by the FFT-based differential ViT, and subsequently guide a spatial sparsification module for adaptive Top-$K$ token selection.
 The selected search tokens, combined with template features, are processed by the backbone, and the tracking head predicts the final target location.

 # :collision: Update Log